CanaFarma Hemp Products Corp. Provides Update on Management Cease Trade Order

 Forward Looking Statement

 This news release contains statements and information that, to the extent that they are not historical fact, may constitute "forward-looking information" within the meaning of applicable securities legislation.
 Forward-looking information may include financial and other projections, as well as statements regarding future plans, objectives or economic performance, or the assumption underlying any of the foregoing.
 In some cases, forward-looking statements can be identified by terms such as "may", "would", "could", "will", "likely", "except", "anticipate", "believe", "intend", "plan", "forecast", "project", "estimate", "outlook", or the negative thereof or other similar expressions concerning matters that are not historical facts.
-Examples of such statements include, but are not limited to, statements with respect to the Annual Filings and Q1 Filings, and the Company's intention to satisfy the provisions of the Alternative Information Guidelines for so long as it remains in default of the filing requirements set out herein, the revocation of the MCTO, the issuance of a CTO and the listing and/or trading of its common shares.
+Examples of such statements include, but are not limited to, statements with respect to the Annual Filings and Q1 Filings, the revocation of the FFCTO, and the listing and/or trading of its common shares.
 Forward-looking information is based on the assumptions, estimates, analysis and opinions of management made in light of its experience and its perception of trends, current conditions and expected developments, as well as other factors that management believes to be relevant and reasonable in the circumstances at the date that such statements are made, but which may prove to be incorrect.

-Forward-looking information involves known and unknown risks, uncertainties and other factors that may cause the actual results, performance or achievements of the Company to differ materially from any future results, performance or achievements expressed or implied by the forward-looking information, including, without limitation, the Company may not complete its audit and file the Annual Filings and/or the Q1 Filings as currently anticipated, or at all; the Company will be subject to a CTO in the event that the Annual Filings and/or Q1 Filings are not completed and filed; and other related risks as set out in the Company's public documents filed on SEDAR.
+Forward-looking information involves known and unknown risks, uncertainties and other factors that may cause the actual results, performance or achievements of the Company to differ materially from any future results, performance or achievements expressed or implied by the forward-looking information, including, without limitation, the Company may not complete its audit and file the Annual Filings and/or the Q1 Filings as currently anticipated, or at all; and other related risks as set out in the Company's public documents filed on SEDAR.
 Accordingly, readers should not place undue reliance on any such forward-looking information.
 Further, any forward-looking information speaks only as of the date on which such statement is made.
 New factors emerge from time to time, and it is not possible for the Company's management to predict all of such factors and to assess in advance the impact of each such factor on the Company's business or the extent to which any factor, or combination of factors, may cause actual results to differ materially from those contained in any forward-looking information.
 The Company does not undertake any obligation to update any forward-looking information to reflect information or events after the date on which it is made or to reflect the occurrence of unanticipated events, except as required by law, including securities laws.

 The CSE does not accept responsibility for the adequacy or accuracy of this release.